smarvin/paradocs/docs/index.md

+---
-# Test HowTo Rich Results
+title: Test HowTo Rich Results

+layout: docs
+---

 This is a simple—possibly simplistic—test.